interactivethings/catalog/docs/specimens/type.md

 ### Props

-- `headings: array` takes an array and generates a list headings
+* `headings: array` takes an array and generates a list headings, either an array of font sizes or array of objects `{ "label": "Headline 1", "value": 49, "text": "Custom Heading Text" }`
-- `paragraph: array` builds a paragraph and takes [font size, line height]
+* `paragraph: array` builds a paragraph and takes [font size, line height]
-- `background: string` defines the background color, takes hex code or color name
+* `background: string` defines the background color, takes hex code or color name
-- `image: string` defines the background image
+* `image: string` defines the background image
-- `color: string` defines the font color, takes hex code or color name
+* `color: string` defines the font color, takes hex code or color name
-- `tracking: integer` defines tracking respectively letter-spacing
+* `tracking: integer` defines tracking respectively letter-spacing
-- `style: string` can be italic or oblique, default is "normal"
+* `style: string` can be italic or oblique, default is "normal"
-- `weight: integer` defines the font weight
+* `weight: integer` defines the font weight
-- `kern: boolean` activates browser kerning and ligature use
+* `kern: boolean` activates browser kerning and ligature use
-- `smoothing: boolean` applies browser text antialising
+* `smoothing: boolean` applies browser text antialising
-- `kafka: boolean` Mighty morphin' Samsa fill text
+* `kafka: boolean` Mighty morphin' Samsa fill text
-- `single: boolean` Uses a single word for headline
+* `single: boolean` Uses a single word for headline, text key in headings object overrides this
+* `text: string` defines a string of text to use for all headings
-- `span: number[1–6]` width of the specimen
+* `span: number[1–6]` width of the specimen

 ### Examples